PagerDuty/incident-response-docs/docs/training/courses/incident_response.md

 I particularly like [the UK system](https://en.wikipedia.org/wiki/Gold%E2%80%93silver%E2%80%93bronze_command_structure), simply because it has a role called the "Gold Commander", which just sounds like a Bond villain.

-When developing our process at PagerDuty, we looked at a few of the other systems in use around the world, and chose the bits we liked the most to add to our own.
+When developing our process at GetYourGuide, we looked at a few of the other systems in use around the world, and chose the bits we liked the most to add to our own.

 ???+ aside hide-arrow "Emergency Management Around the World"
     If you're interested in learning more about the systems in use by other countries, we have [links to some official resources](/resources/reading/#official-resources).